Suzuki Alto: Third generation (1988)

 The third generation (CL/CM11) replaced the CA71 in September 1988.
 This was the last generation of Alto to have an associated Fronte model.
 It had strikingly angular styling, with an unusual glazed C-pillar on the 5-door.
 Another curiosity of this generation was the availability of a version with sliding doors on both sides (initially; the layout was changed in 1990), the "Slide Slim", intended to simplify entering and exiting in tight spaces.
-It also made ingress and egress easier for the old, the infirm and women in tight skirts.
+It also made ingress and egress easier for the old, the infirm, and people in tight skirts.
 This door type wouldn't be used for some time until the arrival of the Toyota Porte and Peugeot 1007.
 When the Fronte name was discontinued in October 1989, the passenger car versions (CN/CP11) became Altos.
 Initially the CL11 used the 12-valve 42 PS F5B engine known from the SS71 Cervo, but with an added 34 PS 6-valve version in lower-spec versions.
 A 46 PS DOHC version was also available in the Twin Cam Rl.
 Passenger car versions had the same engines, but all with 2 PS less due to more stringent emissions controls.
 The fuel-injected, 6-valve, turbocharged Works models came with an SOHC 58 PS engine (FF S/X or 4WD S/R) or a 64 PS DOHC version (FF RS/X or 4WD RS/R).
 The front-wheel-drive Works' were available with a 3-speed automatic in addition to the standard 5-speed manual.

 This generation was very successful at home, with Suzuki's kei car sales tripling in 1989 versus the year before.
 It was, however, not generally exported, and was never built by Suzuki with engines of more than 660 cc nor with left-hand-drive.
 Export models arrived late, only by 1993 after the earlier export version had been retired, and it was only seen in a very few places, namely New Zealand, Hong Kong, and Singapore.
 In most countries the earlier Alto/Fronte was replaced by an Alto-badged Maruti Zen (an Indian-built Suzuki Cervo Mode).
 With a 0.8-litre engine the CL11 Alto was built with left-hand-drive in South Korea, Poland, Romania and Uzbekistan as the Daewoo Tico, and also in China by Anchi.